PelionIoT/mbed-cloud-sdk-javascript/src/documentation.md

 __Warning:__ It is not advisable to embed your API key into distributed code such as client-side web pages.
 For production scenarios, developers may want to consider using Node.js for all API calls or to proxy client-side code requests to inject the API key.
 You can find an example proxy server in the `examples` folder.

-__Note:__ [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) protects mbed Cloud.
+__Note:__ [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) protects Mbed Cloud.
 CORS restricts cross-origin calls from unknown domains.
-Until you have whitelisted your production server domain for mbed Cloud, you may disable CORS support in your browser using [command-line switches](http://www.thegeekstuff.com/2016/09/disable-same-origin-policy/) or [extensions](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
+Until you have whitelisted your production server domain for Mbed Cloud, you may disable CORS support in your browser using [command-line switches](http://www.thegeekstuff.com/2016/09/disable-same-origin-policy/) or [extensions](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
 This is only an issue if you are using the SDK's client side; however, the `localhost` domain is already whitelisted to allow local development.

 ## Examples